symmetry-mag/style-guide/docs/writing-about-people-with-dignity.md

 # Writing about people with dignity

 Writing about people with dignity involves more than just using the “right” words.
-In the article [“Beyond Terminology: Zooming Out to Focus on Bias,”](https://consciousstyleguide.com/beyond-terminology-zooming-focus-bias/) Karin Yin, founder of Conscious Style Guide, recommends checking for bias in writing at four levels:
+In the article [“Beyond Terminology: Zooming Out to Focus on Bias,”](https://consciousstyleguide.com/beyond-terminology-zooming-focus-bias/) Karin Yin, founder of Conscious Style Guide, recommends checking for bias in writing at multiple levels:

 ## parity